mirrexagon/lua-irc-engine/README.md

 Sender functions
 ----------------
-As with handler functions, each IRC command can have exactly one sender function (although you can add ones that don't correspond to an IRC command, for example `CTCP`).
+Each IRC command can have exactly one sender function (although you can add ones that don't correspond to an IRC command, for example `CTCP`).

-Sender functions take the IRC object (again in the variable `self`) and whatever arguments they need, and return the raw message to be sent:
+Sender functions take the IRC object (in this case, in the variable `self`) and whatever arguments they need, and return the raw message to be sent:
 ```lua
 function raw(message)
 	return message